KasturiHatti/pos-api/README.md

 Note about the account :

-I used my personal machine to work on this project where I have one more account configured with name KalmeshBhavi.
-If you find this name anywhere here please don't get confused.
+I have multiple accounts configured on my personal laptop as multiple members of the family uses same machine.
+If you see two accounts with code commits and anywhere else please don't get confused.
+It is still me.
+Thank you for understanding